Esri/route-planner-csharp/README.md

 ## Issues

 Find a bug or want to request a new feature?
 Please let us know by submitting an issue.
+Note that official bug fixes to this project will end on December 31, 2018.

 ## Contributing